andrewshell/blog-asdo-11ty/content/pages/about.md

 I'm a web developer.
 I wish I could say I'm a person who happens to do computer programming for a living, but who am I kidding?
 Programming is a part of who I am, and even if I had a billion dollars and didn't have to work another day in my life, I'd still be programming.

 In 2011 I Co-Founded [Pinpoint Software](https://pinpointsoftware.com/) and build the flagship product Date Check Pro.
-I left the company in 2018 to pursue other interests but Pinpoint is still growing.
+I left the company in 2018 to pursue other interests but [Pinpoint was aquired by ADC](https://www.businesswire.com/news/home/20211005005211/en/ADC-Acquires-Pinpoint-Software-Continues-to-Expand-Total-Store-Operations-Platform) (now [Upshop](https://upshop.com/)) in 2021.

-I like a lot of music and enjoy my [Spotify](https://open.spotify.com/user/1285501863) account.
-It's sort of like a drug for me.
-The fact that I can listen to just about anything I want whenever I want to is great.
-I bounce around from artist to artist, listening to whatever I can get my hands on.
-I love it.

 I'm big on community.
 I founded [Madison PHP](http://www.madisonphp.com/) (a group for web nerds like me).
 I'm also involved in other groups and events in town, which all relate to the internet.

+Currently, I work more with Node.js than PHP and manage a few interesting community projects.

+I've [hosted](https://rpc.rsscloud.io/) and developed the JavaScript port of the [RSS Cloud Server](https://github.com/rsscloud/rsscloud-server) since 2015 which is used by feed aggregators to get notifications when a feed is updated.

+I've also participated in the Federated Wiki community and built [Federated Wiki Feeds](https://feeds.fedwikiriver.com/) which crawls and aggregates fedwikis and provides a collection of different feeds and [rivers](https://fedwikiriver.com/).

 I'm not currently looking for work but feel free to check out my [Résumé](/resume/).